Becojo/undore/README.md

 ### undore.redo(undore) &rarr; undore

-Redo the latest undo if any
+Redo the latest undo if any.

 ## Demo